-You have tried to output text to a printer that has not been turned on or not connected properly.
-Fleet System 2 cannot detect that there is a printer connected if its power switch is not turned on.
+You have tried to output text to a printer that has not been turned on or not connected properly to the serial bus.
+Fleet System cannot detect that there is a printer connected if its power switch is not turned on.